Key takeaways

 A more in-depth analysis of Toyota’s use of the Atkinson cycle can be read here.

-Do I have to drive differently to make the most of hybrid technology?
+Do I have to drive a hybrid differently?

 Not at all.
 Because Toyota has made the hybrid system fully automatic, it will optimise its operation and minimise fuel use for each driver.
 You can sit back and enjoy the drive!

-You can read more about the experience of driving a Toyota hybrid by reading this article, in which motoring journalist Tim Dickson takes a Corolla Hybrid for a spin.
+You can read more about the experience of driving a Toyota hybrid by reading this article, in which Tim Dickson, a motoring journalist and efficient driving expert, takes a Corolla Hybrid for a spin.

 There are also some general tips, many of which apply to maximising the fuel economy of hybrid and non-hybrid cars alike, at this link.